sparkflows/sparkflows-docs/docs/user-guide/web-app/reference.rst

      - Button
      - back
      - back
-     - Component is added to go to the previous stage
+     - Component is added to go to the previous stage.
    * - Next
      - Button
      - next
      - next
-     - Component is added to go to the next stage
+     - Component is added to go to the next stage.
    * - Run
      - Button
      - execute
      - run
-     - Component is added to run app with selected parameters
+     - Component is added to run app with selected parameters.
    * - Upload
      - Button
      - upload
      - upload
-     - Component is added to upload choose file to databricks in specified destination path otherwise by default it will store inside FileStore folder
+     - Component is added to upload choose file to databricks in specified destination path otherwise by default it will store inside FileStore folder.
    * - Map Fields
      - Button
      - mapFields
      - mapFields
-     - Component is added to map fields
+     - Component is added to map fields.
    * - Next Tab
      - Button
      - nextTab
      - any
-     - Component is added to go to the next tab
+     - Component is added to go to the next tab.
    * - Back Tab
      - Button
      - backTab
      - any
-     - Component is added to go to the previous tab
+     - Component is added to go to the previous tab.

 .. list-table:: Mapping Table Columns